AgentTorch/AgentTorch/docs/tutorials/integrating-with-beckn/index.md

 The following operations are simulated as substeps:

 1. a customer will `search` and `select` a provider

+- the customer selects the closest provider with the least price

 2. the customer will `order` from the provider

+- the customer orders basis their monthly energy demand
+- the provider only confirms the order if it has the capacity to

 3. the provider will `fulfill` the order

+- the provider's capacity is reduced for the given step (~= 30 real days)

 4. the customer will `pay` for the work done

+- the provider's revenue is incremented, while the customer's wallet is deducted the same amount.
+- the amount to be paid is determined by the provider's price, multiplied by the amount of energy supplied.

 5. the provider will `restock` their solar energy

+- the amount of energy replenished SHOULD BE (TODO) dependent on the season as well as the weather.

 Each of the substeps' code (apart from #5) is taken as-is from the [AgentTorch Beckn integration](https://github.com/AgentTorch/agent-torch-beckn).